25 March 2026

 • Security aspects – transparent code and fast security updates

-• Edge Computing – Linux is ideal for decentralized computing architectures
+• Edge Computing – Linux is well-suited for decentralized computing architectures

-• Artificial Intelligence – most AI frameworks run optimally on Linux
+• Artificial Intelligence – most AI frameworks run on Linux

 The growing importance of open source in digital transformation further reinforces this development.
 Companies are increasingly recognizing the value of open standards and vendor-independent solutions for their long-term IT strategy.